Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Instant

 </div>

 With a prayer, you shine with the furious light of the sun, scorching those nearby.
-Make a Focus attack against all creatures within a two tile radius.
+Make a special attack against Focus against all creatures within a two tile radius.
 If you hit, deal 1d4 + Presence radiant damage.

 ### Wrath of the Sun - Miracle